Here are some classic first date quotes you should avoid:

 “Your place or mine”

 Leave some mystery and don’t rush into anything physical.
-Even if there is volumes of attraction there, leave them wanting more otherwise you could give off the wrong impression.
+Even if there are volumes of attraction there, leave them wanting more otherwise you could give off the wrong impression.

 “How many people have you slept with?”